Offices in Virginia, Maryland,

-• Grounds for Divorce: New York is unique in that it offers both “fault-based” and “no-fault” grounds for divorce.
+- Grounds for Divorce: In New York State divorce rules are unique in that they offer both “fault-based” and “no-fault” grounds for divorce.

-• Fault-Based Grounds: If one spouse wants to pursue a fault-based divorce, they can cite specific reasons, such as adultery, abandonment, cruel and inhuman treatment, or imprisonment of one spouse for at least three consecutive years.
+- Fault-Based Grounds: In New York State divorce rules, if one spouse wants to pursue a fault-based divorce, they can cite particular reasons, such as adultery, abandonment, cruel treatment, or imprisonment of one spouse for at least three consecutive years.

-• Division of Property: New York follows the “equitable distribution” principle when dividing marital property during divorce.
+- Division of Property: New York State divorce rules, follows the “equitable distribution” principle when dividing marital property during divorce.
 Equitable does not necessarily mean equal; the court will divide property in a manner it deems fair and just, taking various factors into account, such as the length of the marriage, the contributions of each spouse, and the economic circumstances of both parties.

-• Spousal Support (Alimony): During divorce proceedings, the court may order one spouse to provide financial support to the other, either temporarily or permanently, based on factors like the length of the marriage, income disparity, and the recipient’s financial needs.
+- Spousal Support (Alimony): In New York State divorce rules, during divorce proceedings, the court may order one spouse to provide financial support to the other, either temporarily or permanently, based on factors like the length of the marriage, income disparity, and the recipient’s financial needs.

-• Child Custody and Support: In cases involving children, the court will determine child custody and visitation arrangements based on the child’s best interests.
+- Child Custody and Support: In cases involving children, the court will determine child custody and visitation arrangements based on the child’s interests.
 Child support will also be calculated following state guidelines, considering the parents’ incomes and other relevant factors.

 Divorce Lawyer in New York: